 Featured most prominently in this initial beginner-focused playlist are the basics on drives, returns of serve, and drops.
 Nick also discusses some of the most common technical issues amongst less-experienced players trying to improve their volleying skills, and goes into some depth around spacing and the use of the non-playing arm during the shot.

-To start to groove in some of Nick’s expert ideas and suggestions for boosting your volleying skills, check out below some of specially created solo and pairs sessions.
+To start to groove in some of Nick’s expert ideas and suggestions for boosting your volleying skills, check out below some of our specially created solo and pairs sessions.
 These are complemented by Nick’s own video in the playlist, where he discusses some of his personal favourite solo drills.

 Put it into practice